Leaving the Scene of an Accident

 This offense is charged as a Class A misdemeanor, carrying a maximum penalty of up to 12 months in jail and a fine of up to $2,500.00 plus court assessments.

-Under Illinois law (625 ILCS 5/11-401), the driver of a vehicle involved in an accident resulting in personal injury or death must stop immediately at the scene or as close to the scene as possible.
+Under Illinois law (625 ILCS 5/11-401), the driver of a vehicle involved in an accident resulting in personal injury or death must stop immediately at the scene or as close to the scene as possible without obstructing traffic more than necessary.
 Additional reporting requirement are listed under 5/11-403.
 A violation of this statute is a Class 4 felony.

 The Illinois Secretary of State will revoke the driver’s license of anyone convicted of this offense.Contact Our Traffic Ticket Defense Attorneys